bibleexchange/courses/poetry/en/poetry-en.md

 #### Absence of newness (1:9–11)

-### Philosophies of futility

-Man has created philosophies of life to help him live/cope with this conclusion.
-The answer is not "there is no answer."
+### The search for meaning (1:12–2:23)

 Those spiritully minded do not settle for "life is vain" but they search for meaning **beyond** this life.
 If the answer is not found beneath the sun, then it is found above the sun, beyond ourselves.
+In God, we find meaning in this life.
+In God, we learn how to live in this world that He created for us.

 For every need of man there is a corresponding satisfaction (hunger—food, etc.).
-If we find a desire for which nothing in this world can satisfy, it is logical to assume we are made for another world.
+If we find a desire for which nothing in this world can satisfy, it is logical to assume we are made for another world:

 > The Christian says, 'Creatures are not born with desires unless satisfaction for those desires exists.
 A baby feels hunger: well, there is such a thing as food.
 A duckling wants to swim: well, there is such a thing as water.
 Men feel sexual desire: well, there is such a thing as sex.
 If I find in myself a desire which no experience in this world can satisfy, the most probable explanation is that I was made for another world.
 If none of my earthly pleasures satisfy it, that does not prove that the universe is a fraud.
 Probably earthly pleasures were never meant to satisfy it, but only to arouse it, to suggest the real thing.
-> —C. S. Lewis
+>—C. S. Lewis

-### The search for meaning (1:12–2:23)

 #### Acquiring wisdom and knowledge (1:12–18)

 The search of the natural man for satisfaction and happiness.
-Qoholeth explains how he reached the conclusions stated in 1:12–13.
-Qoholeth also expresses what he had learned in his searching:
+Qoheleth explains how he reached the conclusions stated in 1:12–13.
+Qoheleth also expresses what he had learned in his searching:

 1. All lifestyles are meaningless (1:14)
 2. Nothing can be changed (1:15)
 3. Knowledge is useless (1:16–17)
 4. Desire for knowledge brings much pain (1:18)

-The current generation is a prime example of the vanity of just "more knowledge."
-People say, "I've got all this knowledge and now I feel worse."
-Why?
-You can't know what you need to know in order to produce peace, contentment, joy, etc. People say, "Let's build high, let's fly to the moon, to Mars, etc." What have we discovered?
-More information on the **parts** and not explanation of the **whole**.
-Qoholeth is not anti-knowledge, but he is concluding rigthly that human knowledge without reference to God is **never satisfying**.
+Qoheleth is not anti-knowledge, but he is concluding rightly that human knowledge without reference to God is **never satisfying**.

+Ecclesiastes 1:18 says, "For in much wisdom is much grief."
+But many other places in the Bible say that wisdom helps in our life.
+Why does this say it differently?
+Wisdom does help in our lives, but it also brings a burden.
+For example, before the radio, we did not know about the problems in other parts of the world.
+Now we can know about wars and other problems in every corner of the globe.
+The book of Proverbs teaches us that thieves get rich and wicked people rule&mdash;this is the hard truth that wisdom teaches us.

 #### Worldly pleasure (2:1–3)